“Look!” The Greek word is idou (#2400 ἰδού), and it is used to get our attention. See commentary on Matthew 1:20.

 “falling and rising.”
 These are translated from the Greek words ptosis (#4431 πτῶσις) and anastasis (#386 ἀνάστασις).
-Louw-Nida translates ptosis—usually rendered “falling”—as “to suffer destruction or ruin, with the implication of having formerly held a position of eminence.”
-Anastasis is used everywhere else in the New Testament, 39 times, to indicate “resurrection.”
+Louw-Nida translates ptosis—usually rendered “falling”—as “to suffer destruction or ruin, with the implication of having formerly held a position of eminence.”a Anastasis is used everywhere else in the New Testament, 39 times, to indicate “resurrection.”
 We were sorely tempted to translate it thus here as well, but did not because the word can also mean “rising,” and is used that way in the LXX, and because the anastasis here seems to include a broader sense of “rising” than just resurrection; although we are quick to add that resurrection is clearly implied here by Simeon.
 Hence, a narrower translation would be “for the destruction and resurrection of many in Israel.”

-The Greek is ambivalent to whether it is the rise of some and the fall of some, or whether everybody falls and then rises.
+The Greek is ambivalent as to whether it is the rise of some and the fall of some, or whether everybody falls and then rises.
 The greater scope of scripture points to the former.
-However, due to the ambiguity of the Greek, there is the implication that many will fall before they rise, as is the case with the Apostle Paul who first stumbled because of the Lord, then rose up to seize eternal life.
+However, due to the ambiguity of the Greek, there is the implication that many will fall before they rise, as is the case with the apostle Paul who first stumbled because of the Lord, then rose up to seize eternal life.

 “that will be continually opposed.”
 “Will be” is supplied because it is a prophecy regarding the future.
 “Continually” (cp.
-Williams) comes from the present tense of the verb, in this case a durative present indicating continual action (See commentary on 1 John 1:7 for more on this usage of the present).
+Williams) comes from the present tense of the verb, in this case, a durative present indicating continual action (See commentary on 1 John 1:7 for more on this usage of the present).
 The Greek is antilegō (#483 ἀντιλέγω).
 It has two distinct meanings: to be spoken against, or to be opposed.
 Both fit here, and thus the Greek gives a fuller sense than can be given in English.
 Christ will be spoken against, but more than that, he will be opposed in general in every way.
 Jesus is, and always has been, opposed and spoken against by those who will not submit to God’s rule and rules.
-Robertson (Word Pictures in the New Testament) writes: “Spoken against (antilegomenon).
+Robertson writes: “Spoken against (antilegomenon).
 Present passive participle, continuous action.
 It is going on today.
-Nietzsche [the German philosopher who was known for the phrase, “God is dead”] regarded Jesus Christ as the curse of the race because he spared the weak.”
+Nietzsche [the German philosopher who was known for the phrase, “God is dead”] regarded Jesus Christ as the curse of the race because he spared the weak.”b

 There is certainly a sense in which the entire life of Christ was a sign.
 Jesus Christ himself is a sign that is continually opposed.
 The sign also can refer to the resurrection of Christ.
 As Christ told the Pharisees who were asking him for a sign: